IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 #### Keyboard Navigation

-The chip can be focused using the `Tab` key or by clicking on them.
-Chips can be reordered using keyboard navigation:
+The chips can be focused using the `Tab` key or by clicking on them.
+Chips can be reordered using the keyboard navigation:

 - Keyboard controls when the chip is focused: